Do I need to be working in a Practice in order to teach?

 General Practice and Primary Health Care (Year 5) is up to 2 students

 General Practice Student Assistantship is a single student

 How long do the students placements last?

-These vary according to type of placement and can range from one session for year 2 students to 10 weeks for year 3 students or a full academic year for year 6 F Zero students.
+These vary according to type of placement and can range from three weeks for year 5 students, 10 weeks for year 3 students, or a longer academic year for PCH students in year 1.
 Please refer to the teaching options section for the requirements.

 Can I still teach if there is already a GP teacher at my practice?

 Yes.
 We are happy for two or more GPs at the same practice to function separately and provide several student placements where this is practical.
 We would also be happy for two GPs to share the teaching responsibility as long as one took overall responsibility for the student's supervision, assessment and pastoral care.
 The majority of placements require one designated named supervisor to be provided for the student/s and one named deputy supervisor to ensure cover for tutor annual leave/sickness.